jayvalentine/zemu/README.md

 An interactive mode is also provided, which gives a command-line interface to the emulated machine.

+## Documentation

+Where possible, code examples have been given to show how the various configuration options can be used.
+In addition, API documentation should be complete enough to indicate how to construct a configuration.

+If this is not the case, please let me know!

+Documentation for the gem can be found [here](https://www.rubydoc.info/gems/zemu).

 ## Compatibility

 Zemu has currently only been tested with one OS (Linux) and one compiler (clang), so compatibility with